cnumr/lighthouse-plugin-ecoindex/lighthouse-plugin-ecoindex/README.md

 Details of plugin results
 ![Details of plugin results](docs/ecoindex-results.png)

-## Description

-This plugin is a wrapper of [ecoindex](https://ecoindex.fr/) for [lighthouse](https://github.com/GoogleChrome/lighthouse/blob/main/docs/plugins.md).

-It's using [EcoIndex - JS](https://github.com/tsecher/ecoindex_js#readme) / [npm package](https://www.npmjs.com/package/ecoindex) to generate the report.

 ## Plugin objectives

-Generate a lighthouse report with ecoindex metrics.
+1. With this lighthouse plugin, you can generate a report with ecoindex metrics.
+2. You can use it :

+   1. As a plugin in a lighthouse config file (lighthouserc.json), without puppeteer workflow.
+   2. As a puppeteer workflow, launched with command line with npm/npx.

+### As a plugin in a lighthouse config file (lighthouserc.json)

+You can add it to your CI/CD.

+### Puppeteer workflow, launched with command line with npm/npx

-This report emulates user behavior on a web page (see below).
+With Puppeter workflow, this report emulates user behavior on a web page (see below).

-This report generation uses Lighthouse, Puppeteer and the lighthouse Ecoindex plugin.
+In this mode, your workflow start with an empty cache, cookies, localstorage, etc. on the next pages, you will reuse your cache, cookies, localstorage, etc. as a real user.

 ```
+👉 User behavior

 1. Launch a headless Chrome browser with no-sandbox, disable-dev-shm-usage and goog:loggingPrefs capabilities set to {"performance": "ALL"}.
 2. Open the page without local data (cache, cookies, localstorage...) at 1920 × 1080px resolution.
 3. Wait 3 seconds